-The history of radio in India is a testament to its enduring role as a vital communication tool in the country’s rich media landscape, from its inception in 1923 to becoming one of the largest media organizations in the world.
+The history of radio in India is a testament to its enduring role as a vital communication tool in the country’s rich media landscape.
+Since its inception in 1923, radio has become one of the largest media organizations in the world.

 History of Radio

 Marconi pioneered radio broadcasting in 1896 with the invention of the first wireless telegraph link.
-He made the first successful demonstration of the transmission of telegraph messages across the Atlantic Ocean in 1901, without connecting wires as used by the electric telegraph.
+In 1901, he made the first successful demonstration of telegraph message transmission across the Atlantic Ocean without connecting wires, as with the electric telegraph.

 His company’s Marconi radios ended the isolation of ocean travel and saved hundreds of lives, including the surviving passengers from the sinking Titanic.